gavinpaul-6/SOC-Lab/README.md

 <h2>Part 1: Configuring pfSense</h2>

 I chose VMWare Workstation Pro as my hypervisor of choice.
-VirtualBox is another option.
+VirtualBox is another option, but I like the additional features of VMWare personally.

-Next, was to install and configure <b>pfSense</b> as the firewall to segment the network and route traffic which will only be accessible from the Kali Linux machine.
+First step of the process was installing and configuring <b>pfSense</b> as the firewall to segment the network and route traffic which will only be accessible from the Kali Linux machine.

 I configured pfSense as shown in the screenshot:

 ![2023-07-02_14-05-40](https://github.com/gavinpaul-6/SOC-Lab/assets/98987388/8ed26011-2362-415c-ba4d-470d97409ea2)

-I added 5 network adapters and correspond them with VMnet interfaces.
+I added 5 network adapters and corresponded them with VMnet interfaces.

 - NAT - This is the connection for the virtual environment to the host PC and Internet.
 - VMNet2 - This is the connection to the Kali VM which will be the attack machine and management interface for pfSense.